Burt Hooton

 Burt Carlton Hooton (born February 7, 1950), nicknamed "Happy", is an American former right-handed starting pitcher and former coach in Major League Baseball.
 He won 151 games over a 15-year career, mostly with the Chicago Cubs and Los Angeles Dodgers.

 Hooton's career began auspiciously with a no-hitter in his fourth major league game for the Cubs, and perhaps gained his widest recognition for his several playoff performances with the Dodgers.
 His only All-Star appearance was in 1981, when he also was named the NLCS Most Valuable Player on the way to helping the Dodgers to a World Series championship with four postseason wins in five appearances.

-He was pitching coach of the Fort Wayne TinCaps, the Class-A affiliate of the San Diego Padres from 2013–2019.
+He was pitching coach of the Fort Wayne TinCaps, the Class-A affiliate of the San Diego Padres from 2013 to 2019.

 Playing career

 High school

 Hooton attended Richard King High School in Corpus Christi, Texas, leading the Mustangs to a 4A State Championship in the school's second year of operation in 1967.
 Hooton graduated from King in 1968.